-The language you select for a document (on Tools > Options > Language Settings > Languages) determines the dictionary used for spell checking, thesaurus, hyphenation, the decimal and thousands delimiter used, and the default currency format.
+The language you select for a document (on Tool > Op > L Se > L ) determines the dictionary used for spell checking, thesaurus, hyphenation, the decimal and thousands delimiter used, and the default currency format.

 Within the document, you can apply a separate language to any paragraph style.
 This setting has priority over the language of the whole document.
 On the Font page of the Paragraph Style dialog box, languages with installed dictionaries are marked in the Language list by a small ABC icon (Figure 10).
-When you check spelling, Writer will use the correct dictionary for paragraphs with this style.
+When checking spelling, Writer will use the correct dictionary for paragraphs with this style.
 If you write documents in multiple languages, you can use the linked styles to create two paragraph styles that differ only in the language option.
 If you then want to change some of the other properties of the paragraph style, all you need do is to change the parent style.

-To insert occasional words in a different language and avoid their being picked by mistake with the check-spelling function, it is more convenient to use a character style.
+To insert occasional words in a different language and avoid their being picked by mistake with the check-spelling function, it is more convenient to use a character style, as discussed in "Creating a new character style" on page 21.